 They did a great job targeting the right audience since I am in-market for a similar car and the ads engaged me enough to click through to learn more about their offers.

-The ads were displayed on relevant contextual pages on a quality publisher, CNN, which further enhanced Inifiniti brand credibility.
+These Infiniti car ads were displayed on relevant contextual pages on a quality publisher, CNN, which further enhanced Inifiniti brand credibility.

 They incorporated impactful animation, especially the transition from the 2nd to the 3rd frame when the car drives forward prior to displaying event details.